 “News You Can Use” We have designed a new and easy to navigate website, dedicated to serving Lake Arrowhead and the surrounding communities.
 Lake Arrowhead News.com brings you the latest in top stories and local information available to you anywhere online.
 Designed for locals, part time residents and visitors, giving you the latest in local news and information.
-Why read a mountain newspaper for news that is a week old, printed days ago and loaded with filler stories!
-Lake Arrowhead News is updated 24/7.
-Get the News and information you need fast and when you need it.News & Info At Your FingertipsLakeArrowheadNews.comis always on!
+Why read a mountain newspaper for news that is a week old, printed days ago and loaded with filler stories and huge ads!
+Lake Arrowhead News is updated 24/7 News & Info At Your FingertipsLakeArrowheadNews.comIs Always On!

 ALA Sues Village Over Unpaid Dock Fees